fullstop125/My-Portfolio/README.md

 # Portfolio-app

-> This is a personal portfolio project built with HTML and CSS.
+> This is a personal portfolio project built with HTML ,CSS and Javascript.
 It is a responsive design in both mobile and desktop.

 ## Built With

 - HTML
 - CSS
+- JavaScript

 ## Live Demo